AnswerDotAI/fasthtml-example/03_pictionary/README.md

 # AI Pictionary

-This example shows a drawing app that uses some custom javascript for the drawing canvas and an AI model that processes the resulting drawings.
+This example shows a drawing app that uses some custom JavaScript for the drawing canvas and an AI model that processes the resulting drawings.

 ![In Action](haiku.gif)

-There is also a more complex version (still a work in progress) included in the 'multiplayer_prototype' folder, with a queue system, game replays, multiple models guessing at the same time, and more.
-This example will likely be updated soon.
+There is also a more complex version (still a work in progress) included in the 'moodle_demo' folder, with a queue system, game replays, multiple models guessing at the same time, and more.
+You can play with the resulting app at [moodle-game.com](https://moodle-game.com/).

 ## Running the app